Harry Hays Morgan Jr.: Early life

+Harry Hays Morgan, Jr. married Sybil Robertina Boyce-Willis in Montana (Valais), Switzerland, May 14, 1954.

+Military service

+Enlisted 2 Jul 1917 New York City.
+Mustered in 22 Jul 1917 as a captain, Troop D, __ Regt.
+Served overseas, Jul 1918-Jul 1919.
+Discharged 17 May 1919 as a private, "on demobilization."

+Diplomatic career

 He followed in his father's footsteps entering the diplomatic corps as U.S. Vice Consul at Glasgow, Scotland and later Brussels, Belgium and Vienna, Austria.

 Film career

 Morgan began a foray into acting in 1943, first appearing in an uncredited role in Let's Face It.
 Morgan would go on to appear in 27 films between 1943 and 1948 including Ivy, The Snake Pit and Uncertain Glory.
+His family then resided in Beverly Hills, California, where Morgan (not to be confused by the more famous actor, Harry Morgan) appeared in numerous films.